hyperledger-labs/go-perun/README.md

 _go-perun_ implements the core state channel protocol in a blockchain-agnostic fashion by following the dependency inversion principle.
 For this reason, a blockchain backend has to be chosen and blockchain-specific initializations need to be executed at program startup.

-### Tutorial

-The [walkthrough tutorial](http://tutorial.perun.network) describes how _go-perun_ is used to build a simple micro-payment application on top of Ethereum.

 ### Documentation

-More in-depth documentation can be found [here](https://labs.hyperledger.org/perun-doc/) and on [go-perun's pkg.go.dev site](https://pkg.go.dev/perun.network/go-perun).
+In-depth documentation can be found at [perun-doc](https://labs.hyperledger.org/perun-doc/) and on [go-perun's pkg.go.dev site](https://pkg.go.dev/perun.network/go-perun).

+Our [walkthrough tutorial](http://tutorial.perun.network) describes how _go-perun_ is used to build a simple micro-payment application on top of Ethereum.

+A bunch of examples can be found at [perun-examples](https://github.com/perun-network/perun-examples).

 ## Features